Sharp quantitative Talenti's inequality in particular cases: Introduction

 \subsection{Outline of the paper}

 In the following section, we recall basic definitions on Schwarz symmetrization, and then produce a proof of \Cref{thm: pnorm} in the particular case $p=1$.
-We then provide useful results to prepare the proof of \autoref{thm: maintheorem}: in particular we prove that under suitable assumptions on $j$,
+We then provide useful results to prepare the proof of \autoref{thm: maintheorem}: in particular we prove that if $j$ is strictly increasing and stricly convex, then

 that $B_*$ is the unique maximizer, and that for any small $\delta>0$ there exists $E_\delta$ such that $|E_\delta|=m$, $|E_\delta\Delta B_* |=\delta$ and

 We also show that the exponent 2 in the stability result of \Cref{thm: pnorm} and \Cref{thm: maintheorem} is sharp.